 Narrative Essay Example on Birthday Present

-← Narrative Essay Example on LeadershipNarrative Essay Example on Short Story Dover Beach →
+← Narrative Essay Example on Leadership | Narrative Essay Example on Facing Death of a Loved One → |

 It happened two or three years before.
 It is impossible to remember exact dates at such a small age.
-I was standing on the arm-chair next to the window and looking into the street.
+I was standing on the armchair next to the window and looking into the street.
 I was ill and could not go out.
-My favourite pastime was watching people in the street.
+My favorite pastime was watching people in the street.
 It was even better than watching TV as I knew the characters of this show much better than those strange television hosts and actors.
 I knew Betsy.
 She lived next door and sometimes behaved too bossy, but I liked her a lot because she was hilarious and had the funniest puppy in the world.
 She was laughing all the time and cracking jokes every minute.
 But not now.

 I think that my parents did not know that I had seen that accident.
-No nightmares disturbed my dreams and I did not wake up at night screaming with horror.
+No nightmares disturbed my dreams, and I did not wake up at night screaming with horror.
 I just remembered.

 Client's review